KKeySimon/BostonBusEquity/README.md

 # Rider Survey Data Integration and Analysis

-To explore which rider characteristics are most correlated with bus lateness, we utilized both pre-COVID (2015–2017 survey + 2018 arrival/departure data) and post-COVID (2023) MBTA datasets.
+To explore the ridership survery data and determine which rider characteristics are most correlated with bus lateness, we utilized both pre-COVID (2015–2017 survey + 2018 arrival/departure data) and post-COVID (2023) MBTA datasets.
+This helped us utilize a few of the other sections of this project while determining more rider-specific correlations with late routes to see what groups are the most effected by late buses.

 ## Data Collection & Processing

 **Post-COVID (2023):**
-We loaded the 2023 rider survey CSV, filtered for `service_mode == Bus`, dropped nulls, standardized category names, and scaled the survey’s “weighted_percent” from 0–1 to 0–100.
-We then built a `full_category` label (`measure: category`) for easy comparison.
+We loaded the 2023 rider survey CSV, filtered for only MBTA buses routes `service_mode == Bus`, dropped nulls, standardized category names, and scaled the survey’s “weighted_percent” from 0–1 to 0–100.
+We then built a `full_category` label (`measure: category`) for easy comparison among different years.

 **Pre-COVID (2015–2017):**
-Because the CTPS dashboard only exposed eight demographic tables as dynamically-loaded tabs, we ran `rider_survey_scraper.py` (requests-html + pyppeteer) to dump each tab into a `.txt` file.
-We then parsed those into eight `.xlsx` tables (one per demographic), loaded them all, normalized each route’s counts into percentages, and pivoted into a long format with columns `(Route, full_category, pre_covid_percent)`.
+Because the CTPS dashboard only exposed eight demographic tables as dynamically-loaded tabs / excel exports, we created and ran `rider_survey_scraper.py` (requests-html + pyppeteer) to dump each tab into a `.txt` file.
+We then parsed those into eight `.xlsx` tables (one per demographic), loaded them all, normalized each route’s counts into percentages, and changed them into a long format with columns `(Route, full_category, pre_covid_percent)`.

-We aligned naming conventions across the two eras by mapping each pre-COVID “measure: subcategory” to our post-COVID `full_category`.
+We aligned naming conventions across the two eras by mapping each pre-COVID “measure: subcategory” to our post-COVID `full_category` for later analysis.

 ## Pre- vs. Post-COVID Category Comparison